bonsai-rx/sgen/docs/articles/why-bonsai-sgen.md

 ![Person as DynamicClass](~/workflows/person-example-dynamic-class.bonsai)
 :::

-This approach is rather brittle as the representation of the record does not exist as a "first class citizen" and only at compile-time.
-This has a few implications one of which is the inability to create [Subject Sources](https://bonsai-rx.org/docs/articles/subjects.html#source-subjects) from the type.
+This approach is brittle because the record representation exists only at compile-time and not as a "first-class citizen."
+This limitation prevents the creation of [Subject Sources](https://bonsai-rx.org/docs/articles/subjects.html#source-subjects) from the type.

 2. Modeling the object as a C# class using [Scripting Extensions](https://bonsai-rx.org/docs/articles/scripting-extensions.html):